Operation Bullpen: Phase 1

 The FBI began a national investigation into forgeries of sports memorabilia in October 1999.
 In April 2000, the FBI made an announcement about the operation, with investigators estimating that anywhere from 50% to 90% of memorabilia in the industry was fake.
 The FBI began an undercover operation through an agent posing as a forgery distributor in Asia.
 This undercover distributor operated through a fake company called the Nihon Trading Company.

 In addition to tracking down forgers and distributors, the FBI also targeted authenticators who knowingly authenticated forged memorabilia for the ring.
 Most memorabilia at the time was authenticated by Donald Frangipani, an FBI authentication expert.
 Frangipani was later used as an expert witness in the trials, despite having personally worked with the defendants.

 During the investigation, it was discovered that forged memorabilia was being sold through trade publications, shopping channels and even retail stores.
 In one official team store, an estimated 75 percent of autographs purported to be from MLB players and other personnel were fake.
 Among these forgeries were supposed autographs by Mickey Mantle, a Babe Ruth underwear box, as well as a baseball with a forged signature from the Catholic saint Mother Teresa.

 On October 13, 1999, the FBI conducted a massive raid across five states.
 It was the biggest single-day takedown in FBI history, resulting in the confiscation of around $10 million in forged memorabilia, and $500,000 in cash.
 The forged items included "cut" autographs with the forged signatures of individuals like deceased US presidents Abraham Lincoln, George Washington, Theodore Roosevelt and John F. Kennedy.

 In 2000, five members of the Marino family and 20 other individuals pled guilty to charges related to the forgery ring.
 Gregory Marino was sentenced to almost three and a half years in prison.

 Phase 2

 Phase 2 of Operation Bullpen began in 2002 and included forgeries which were sold online.
 During this phase, the FBI conducted 18 searches in 12 states.

-Phase 2
+Phase 3

-The FBI defaced forged signatures on the equipment memorabilia they confiscated during the investigation, and donated them to children's organizations and other groups.
+The FBI defaced forged signatures on the equipment and memorabilia they confiscated during the investigation, and donated them to children's organizations and other groups.

 The operation was finally ended in 2005, after shutting down 18 forgery rings and confiscating $15 million worth of fake memorabilia.
 Ultimately, over 60 convictions were made due to the investigation.